Berberine

 Is berberine safe for long term use?

 The mechanism for berberine extract is very unclear.
-For decades it has been a well-researched herbal treatment for intestinal infections, like Giardia, but it came with the warning to avoid long-term use due to the potential undesirable and antimicrobial effect in the gut.
+For decades it has been a well-researched herbal nutritional support for intestinal immune challenges, like Giardia, but it came with the warning to avoid long-term use due to the potential undesirable and antimicrobial effect in the gut.

 What is the best berberine supplement?